Job Standard for Online Program Consultant

 - Review and evaluate new online program proposals, then make recommendations to the supervisor and/or department director/chair.

-- Work together with the Program Services team to establish timelines and tasks for new program development, and manage the shared workload as a team.
+- Work within the team to share responsibility establishing and executing timelines and tasks for new program development, and manage the workload as a team.

 - Prepare and present market analysis and program life cycle reports to Extended Studies staff and academic departments.

-- Guide partners through the rules, policies, and procedures governing program implementation and delivery.
+- Guide academic department partners through the workflows, rules, policies, and procedures governing program implementation and delivery

 - Coordinate project plans with deliverables, tasks, and timelines for new online program development.

 - Participate in meetings with Extended Studies staff to review program development progress reports and promote the sharing of vital information between units.